-NALA's story is one of empowering adults to learn those basic skills and to realise their potential.
-It is a story of the efforts and achievements of volunteers, professional tutors, teachers, campaigners, organisers and fund-raisers.
-It is a story, too, of state agencies and actors from all spheres working together.
-Most of all, NALA's story is about the thousands of adults who have been instilled with the confidence and self-esteem that has resulted from their engagement with services provided by NALA, who discover the emancipation that is made possible in the unlocking of their own latent talents and gifts.
+Successful societies create the conditions whereby its citizens can develop their skills and potential but when the basic skills of reading and writing that most of us take for granted are lacking, then the potential to make life choices is limited and the opportunities for learning and social interaction curtailed.
+NALA's story for the last thirty and more years has been one of empowering adults to learn those basic skills and to realise their potential; it is a story of people who believe that literacy and numeracy are basic social rights for everyone; it is a story of volunteers, professional tutors, educators, campaigners, organisers and fund-raisers; it is a story of agencies working together.
+Most of all, NALA's story is about the thousands of adults who have been instilled with the confidence and self-esteem to discover their own latent talents and gifts.